MadameFabulous/Notes/Cloud ERP Overview/SAP Cloud ERP Overview.md

 	- Network Security
 	- Operating System & Database Security
 	- Client Security
-### SAP S/4HANA Cloud Starter System
+### SAP S/4HANA Cloud Starter System, public edition
 ![[Pasted image 20230828073337.png]]
 #### 3 System Landscape(3SL)
 - Development
-- Test
+- Quality
 - Production
-#### Private Cloud System Landscapes
+The [SAP Cloud Appliance Library](https://community.sap.com/topics/cloud-appliance-library)(CAL) is a library for private edition customers.
 Used in Trial, Scoping, or Sandbox deployments.
 These are available to both private and public edition customers.
-These deployments are designed to be run on a provider like Microsoft Azure, Google Cloud, or AWS.
+These deployments are designed to be run on a provider like Microsoft Azure, Google Cloud, or AWS in 2-3 hours.
 ##### SAP S/4HANA Fully Activated Appliance
 An appliance is a compressed system image that can be rapidly extracted into a regular system instance while preserving everything that was configured for the appliance when it was developed.
 All standard supporting applications are also included.
 - SAP Best Practices Processes